Build & Connect

 Women of the Sea and Ecotourism in Sian Ka'an | México

-The cooperative commitment is to promote the conservation of marine ecosystems through the practice of non-extractive but recreational and educational economic activities
+The women-led cooperative commitment is to promote the conservation of marine ecosystems through the practice of non-extractive but recreational and educational economic activities such as tourist services and sport fishing in Punta Herrero.

 Lionfish Jewelry Market | Honduras